cstaylor/UnixTimeEvents/README.md

 using blocks.

 I'm not an AppKit expert, but from what I gathered the simplest technique is subclassing NSWindow and track the keyboard events there.
-Instead of plopping all of the handling code in there, I made a separate protocol and class so you can quickly reuse the code in other NSResponder implementations.
+Instead of plopping all of the handling code in that subclass, I made a separate protocol and class so you can quickly reuse the code in other NSResponder implementations.

 The protocol is CSTEventSource.h, and the handling class is CSTEventManager.